elbriant/sagahelper/README.md

 ## Downloads
-Get the lastest version in [releases](https://github.com/elbriant/sagahelper/releases) Select apk based on your android architecture, if you don't know which one to downloadq you can download app-release.apk (it's bigger but contains all ABIs)
+Get the lastest version in [releases](https://github.com/elbriant/sagahelper/releases) select apk based on your android architecture, if you don't know which one to download you can download app-release.apk (it's bigger but contains all ABIs)

 ## Suggestions and contributions
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.